 Tina Rath is an American artist living and working in the San Francisco Bay Area.
-Tina’s practice moves fluidly between studio jewelry, drawing and printmaking.
-Sometimes durational, often physically strenuous and always executed with a high attention to detail and a deep interest in process, she explores ideas in distinct bodies of work and projects.
+Tina’s practice moves fluidly between studio jewelry and drawing.
+She explores ideas in distinct bodies of work and projects.

-Preferring natural materials that have stood the test of time, Tina taps into the inherent beauty and “life force” or vitality that exists in exotic hardwoods, leathers, metal and gemstones to name a few.
-Obsessed with time, her approach often results in repetitive movements or marks that result in forms that are time and labor intensive.
-Sometimes this results in accumulations often in service to Tina as a way to focus and concentrate her mind allowing for a momentary sense of timelessness or deep stillness.
+Preferring natural materials that have stood the test of time and will remain long after she has passed, Tina taps into the inherent beauty and “life force” or vitality that exists in natural materials such as metal, hardwoods, leathers, and gemstones.
+Obsessed with time, her labor intensive approach includes repetitive movements, patterns and marks that result in forms that build up and come to resolution over time.
+These accumulations serve as a way to focus and concentrate the mind allowing for a momentary sense of timelessness or deep stillness.

 Tina taught at Maine College of Art in Portland, Maine from 2002-2010.
 She was the chair of the Jewelry and Metalsmithing Department from 2006-2010.
-She also taught at the Pacific Northwest College of Art in Portland, Oregon and at the University of Wisconsin, Madison.
-She retired from teaching in 2015 to pursue her work full time.
+She also taught at the Pacific Northwest College of Art in Portland, Oregon in 2011 and at the University of Wisconsin, Madison in 2013.
+She retired from teaching in 2015 to concentrate on her work full time.

 Tina has lectured throughout the US and has been a Visiting Artist at numerous institutions including Rhode Island School of Design, Massachusetts College of Art and San Diego State University.
 She has taught workshops at Haystack Mountain School of Crafts in Maine.
 Tina was an Artist-In-Residence at Kala Institute in Berkeley, CA and at Haystack.

 Follow Tina on Instagram to see all the latest studio, in process and hot off the bench images! @tinarathstudio